 - 1 teaspoon salt

-- Form into walnut-size balls.
+- Form the dough into small balls that are approximately 20 grams.
 Roll in granulated sugar.
-Place on greased cookie sheet about 2 inches apart.
+Place on a cookie sheet lined with parchment paper two inches apart.

 Notes and Tips

 - I'm quite firm about using real butter for all my baking recipes, but molasses cookies are the one exception.
 Using shortening will give this cookie its chewiness, so I'd recommend NOT to substitute with butter.